-- 1. Diagnostic services: Procedures to determine the dental treatment required, including the following: - a) two standard exams per calendar year. - b) one complete exam in any 3 year period, provided that no other exam has been paid by this Dental benefit, on your behalf, in the preceding 6 months. - c) x-rays, up to the maximum established by Pacific Blue Cross for the calendar year. - d) full mouth x-rays once in any 3 year period. - 2.
+- 1. Diagnostic services: Procedures to determine the dental treatment required, including the following - a. one standard exam every 9 months. - b. one complete exam in any 3 year period, provided that no other exam has been paid by this Dental benefit on your behalf in the preceding 9 months. - c. x-rays, up to the maximum established by Pacific Blue Cross for the calendar year. - d. full mouth x-rays once in any 3 year period. - 2.
 Endodontic services: for the treatment of diseases of the pulp chamber and pulp canal including, but not limited to root canals. - 3.
 Major restorative services: Inlays, onlays and gold foils, but only when no other material can be used satisfactorily.
 Pre-approval by Pacific Blue Cross is recommended.
-If you choose gold where another material can be used, you will be responsible for any additional costs. - Periodontic services: Procedures for the treatment of gums and bones surrounding and supporting the teeth, but not including bone and tissue grafts. - 5.
-Preventive services: Procedures to prevent oral disease, including the following - a) cleaning and polishing of teeth (prophylaxis) twice in any calendar year. - b) topical fluoride application twice in any calendar year. - c) fixed space maintainers intended to maintain space and regain lost space, but not to obtain more space.
+If you choose gold where another material can be used, you will be responsible for any additional costs. - 4.
+Periodontic services: Procedures for the treatment of gums and bones surrounding and supporting the teeth, but not including bone and tissue grafts. - 5.
+Preventive services: Procedures to prevent oral disease, including the following - a. cleaning and polishing of teeth (prophylaxis) once every 9 months. - b. topical fluoride application once every 9 months. - c. fixed space maintainers intended to maintain space and regain lost space, but not to obtain more space. - d. sealants (pit and fissure): limited to once per tooth within a 2 year period. - e. scaling, root planing and gingival curettage.

-- d) sealants (pit and fissure): limited to once per tooth within a 2 year period. - e) scaling, root planing and gingival curettage. - 6.
-Repairs to bridges and dentures (prosthetics): Procedures for the repair of bridges, as well as the repair or reline of dentures by either a dentist or a licensed denturist.
+- 6. Repairs to bridges and dentures (prosthetics): Procedures for the repair of bridges, as well as the repair or reline of dentures by either a dentist or a licensed denturist.
 Relines will not be covered more often than once in any 2 year period.
 Costs of temporary dentures are not eligible for payment. - 7.
 Restorative services: Procedures for filling teeth, including metal prefabricated restorations.
 If you choose to have white fillings in back teeth, you will be responsible for any additional costs. - 8.
 Surgical services: Procedures to extract teeth as well as other surgical procedures performed by a dentist.